 The vertebrae in these groups are typically found as below (proximal to distal):

 Cervical: 7 Vertebrae present.
 The normal cervical vertebrae include interlocking vertebral bodies, with saddle shaped superior and inferior surfaces; alongside this the canal (see below) is triangular and of a similar size to the vertebral body (Mays 1999).
-The spinous process are shorter then in thoracic and not as massive as lumbar vertebrae processes (White & Folkens 2005: 163).
+The spinous process are shorter than in thoracic and not as massive as lumbar vertebrae processes (White & Folkens 2005: 163).

 Thoracic: 12 Vertebrae present.
 The elements in this section of spine again increase in body size (vertebral body).
 Each thoracic element articulates with a pair of ribs in the human skeleton.
 It has been noted that ‘upper thoracic bodies are roughly triangular in a superior outline whilst the lower thoracic vertebral bodies are more circular’ (White & Folkens 2005: 170).
-The vertebrae canal (or arch which the spinal column runs through posteriorly) are smaller relative to the vertebral body, and importantly, more circular then in cervical vertebrae (Waldron 2009).
+The vertebrae canal (or arch which the spinal column runs through posteriorly) are smaller relative to the vertebral body, and importantly, more circular than in cervical vertebrae (Waldron 2009).

 Lumbar: 5 Vertebrae present.
 Finally the vertebral bodies of the lumbar vertebrae once again increase in size from superior to inferior (as all vertebrae do).
 They are the largest of all the unfused vertebrae, and should be easily identifiable by their size and features (larger spinous process, vertebral bodies, & smaller transverse process and lumbar arches) (White & Folkens 2005: 178).